 They played an integral part in collapsing some of the most powerful kingdoms in history, such as the Assyrian empire.

 A significant stereotype that was invented in the last few centuries is that Persians are Arabs.
 This is certainly not true as the Persian people have traced their genetic ancestry back to the first indo-Aryan groups that migrated to the area thousands of years ago.

 However, as they live on the border with many Arabic peoples, over time, a small amount of this genetic ancestry has entered their gene pool.
 For example, around 2% of Iran’s population (which is majority Persian) are Arab.
 This amounts to approximately 1.6 million people.

 3. Persians Speak Arabic

 One of the most common misconceptions or stereotypes about the Persian people is that they speak Arabic.
-This is false, as they speak a language called Farsi, which is from the Indo-European family.
+This is false, as they speak a language called Farsi, which is from the Indo-Iranian family.

 4. Persians Live In The Desert

 The next common stereotype about the Persian people is that they live in the desert.
 However, this is not entirely accurate.
 Persians live in a very diverse geographical region.